 Regular members are eligible for retirement at age 65 with five years of service, at age 60 with 10 years of service, or at any age with thirty years of service.
 Regular members entering the System on or after January 1, 2010, are eligible for retirement at age 65 with five years of service, or age 62 with 10 years of service, or any age with thirty years of service.
-Regular members entering the System on or after July 1, 2015, are eligible for retirement at age 65 with 5 years of service, or age 62 with 10 years of service, or any age with thirty years of service, or age 62 with 10 years of service, or any age 65 with 5 years of service, or age 62 with 10 years of service, or at age 55 with 30 years of service or any age with 33 1/3 years of service.
-Police/Fire members are eligible for retirement at age 65 with five years of service, at age 55 with en years of service, at age 50 with twenty years of service, or at any age with twenty-five years of service.
-Police/Fire members entering the System on or after January 1, 2010, are eligible for retirement at 65 with five years of service.
-Police/Fire members are eligible for retirement at age 65 with 10 years of service.
-Only service, or age 60 with then years of service, or age 50 with twenty years of service, or at any age with thirty years of service.
-Only service, or age 60 with ten years of service, or age 50 with twenty years of service, or at any age with thirty years of service.
+Regular members entering the System on or after July 1, 2015, are eligible for retirement at age 65 with 5 years of service, or age 62 with 10 years of service, or at age 55 with 30 years of service or any age with 33 1/3 years of service.
+Police/Fire members are eligible for retirement at age 65 with five years of service, at age 55 with ten years of service, at age 50 with twenty years of service, or at any age with twenty-five years of service.
+Police/Fire members entering the System on or after January 1, 2010, are eligible for retirement at 65 with five years of service, or age 60 with ten years of service, or age 50 with twenty years of service, or at any age with thirty years of service.
 Only service performed in a position as a police officer or firefighter may be counted towards eligibility for retirement as Police/Fire accredited service.